xingyeahhh/Gossip_Protocol_Implementation_and_a_Fault_Tolerant_Key-Value_Store/README.md

 #  A Fault-Tolerant Key-Value Store in Distributed Systems

 ## Core Functionalities
+- The hash table is used to store and manage local data on each node.
+- The hash ring is used to determine the distribution of data among different nodes, enabling load balancing and data replication.
 - CRUD operations : A key-value store supporting CRUD operations (Create, Read, Update, Delete).
 - Load-balancing : via a consistent hashing ring to hash both servers and keys.
 - Fault-tolerance up to two failures : by replicating each key three times to three successive nodes in the ring, starting from the first node at or to the clockwise of the hashed key.